mulukenmenberu/FastSchema/README.md

 - ⚡ **Auto-Generated Documentation** - Swagger/OpenAPI docs out of the box
 - ⚡ **Production-Ready Architecture** - Clean separation of concerns with services, models, and routers
 - 🔍 **Advanced Querying** - Built-in pagination, sorting, and condition-based filtering by any column
+- 🔐 **JWT Authentication** - Optional Bearer token authentication for all endpoints
 - ⚡ **Type-Safe** - Full type hints and Pydantic validation

 ##  Quick Start